OpenDSA/OpenDSA/RST/en/Glossary.rst

    internal node
       In a tree, any node that has at least one non-empty :term:`child` is an  internal node.

-   inter-sector gap
-      On a disk drive, a physical gap in the data that occurs between the :term:`sectors <sector>`.
-      This allows the :term:`I/O head` detect the end of the sector.

    internal sort
       A sorting algorithm that is applied to data stored in